OnurGumus/onurgumus.github.io/_posts/2022-09-04-Team-Velocity.md

 ---

 #  Team velocity
 Velocity and story points are underrated.
 We assign story points during a team meeting where most stakeholders, PMs/POs, and developers are available.
+Of course, one could argue that prioritization is the sole responsibility of the PM or PO.
+Depending on your needs, you can always limit who can decide the value of those store points.
+But as the number of people decreases, then it introduces some arbitrariness.
+Alternatively, you can let the team vote, and PM has the final saying.
+At least this way team can bias the PM for being more objective.
 <!--more-->

 Story points do not map to the difficulty or time span of tasks but rather their 'business impacts and urgencies.
 As the urgency of an issue increases,